Baraclough Irish FA contract 'agreed'

 "The seedings stated we should come third in this group at least and we don't want to drop below those standards.
 Coefficients are important going forward for Nations League draws and for the Euros and beyond."

-Baraclough has not tasted victory in any of his seven home games in charge but will hope to bring that record to bring that sequence to an end against a Lithuanian side who have won of their six fixtures so far and sit 77 places below NI in the Fifa rankings - 58th to 135th.
+Baraclough has not tasted victory in any of his seven home games in charge but will hope to bring that sequence to an end against a Lithuanian side who have won of their six fixtures so far and sit 77 places below NI in the Fifa rankings - 58th compared to 135th.

 The return of Leicester City defender Jonny Evans offers NI a major boost, while Bailey Peacock-Farrell, Craig Cathcart and Steven Davis are again set to be central figures as they aim to extend their record of having played every minute of the campaign so far.